hiiamboris/red-wiki/[NOTES]-Gtk-Bindings-Development.md

 1. `cd red`
 1. Edit `environment/console/CLI/console.red`, and add `Needs: View` line inside `Red []` block.
 1. Compile: `echo 'Rebol[] do/args %red.r "-r %environment/console/CLI/console.red"' | rebol +q -s`
 1. Test: `./console tests/react.test` should open a window with red/green/blue sliders that change color in a box next to them and color of text below them.
-More tests can be found in `tests` and `tests/gtk3` folders
+More tests can be found in `tests` and `tests/gtk3` folders.
+You can also run console in interactive mode: `./console` and enter the line: `view [button "hello"]`.

 ## Notes